SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 March, 2023 at 12:40:09
+# Last Refreshed - 25 March, 2023 at 18:32:57
 The Latest Activity was a VirtualRide -

-<b>Zwift - Quatch Quest in Watopia</b>
+<b>Zwift - Group Ride: Tour of Watopia 2023 | Stage 3 | Short Route on Volcano Climb in Watopia</b>

-which happened on 25 March, 2023 at 11:28:08
+which happened on 25 March, 2023 at 12:04:48

-Which is 0 years, 0 months, 0 days, 1 hours and 12 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 28 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/8773962359
+You can see it here https://www.strava.com/activities/8774357290

 ## Number of Rides
 How many rides have I done each year?